knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

 Please do a manual paper test (moving the nozzle slowly down to Z0 and checking with a piece of paper).
 If it's not perfect, use `Configuration > Advanced Settings > Probe Z Offset` to correct the difference and execute the calibration again.

+**Tutorial: Get the correct z probe offset**

+1. Pace a sheet of paper on the heated bed.
+2. Slide the nozzle onto the bed so that the sheet is just about to move.
+If you still have a gap between the nozzle and the sheet of paper even at 0.00, go back and deactivate the "Soft Endstops".
+The setting is dangerous however, because you can now go further down than actually possible and thus damage the nozzle and the bed.
+So be careful!
+3. Write down the value on the display. (e.g. +2.00)
+3. Run the Z-axis up a little and clamp the probe underneath.
+4. Slowly drive back down (in 0.01mm steps) until you hear the click.
+Do not go further!
+5. Write down the value on the display. (e.g. +16.40)
+5. Subtract the value of point 5 from the value of point 3. -> 2.00 - 16-40 = -16.20
+6. Enter the calculated value as a Z probe offset.
+If the offset does NOT correspond to what the current default value is (-16.20), you MUST perform the auto calibration again afterwards.

 **WARNING!
 DO NOT EDIT THE DELTA HEIGHT!**